mt-caret/polars-ocaml/README.md

 Currently very much WIP; see progress of examples ported from the Polars user guide in the test directory.

+Note that the current code assumes that the OCaml version is 4.14.1.

 ## license

 This project is licensed under the terms of the MIT license, with the exception of the following files: